Our Board of Trustees

 The first service I attended at Unity was to attend a workshop by Jon Mundy.
 Not sure what to expect and after not darkening the doors of a spiritual home for many years, Jon’s workshop ended up being secondary.
 The message of acceptance, tolerance and finding your own spiritual path spoke to me deeply.
 When Pat talks about “you feel like you have come home”…she was right and this has been mine ever since.

-Unity of Greater Portland is a wonderful place to find your spiritual center and offers ongoing opportunities for spiritual growth at whatever pace you like.
+Unity Center for Spiritual Growth is a wonderful place to find your spiritual center and offers ongoing opportunities for spiritual growth at whatever pace you like.
 I am glad to be a member and look forward to serving on the board to help Unity grow in its mission and vision in whatever way I can

 Barbara Kowalska, Vice President

 Unity has been a constant in my life since 1988 when I joined a meditation group that met in the basement of Unity’s Columbia Road home.
 Every week, Audrey McGinness greeted me as I passed through her kitchen to go downstairs.
 She radiated something, and I wanted to know more about it.
 I started going to Sunday services.
 I was moved.

 Inviting Spirit to participate in all of my life, I was waking up!
 I became a member, studied at Unity Village, offered classes and workshops.
 I served on the board during the selection, purchase and remodeling of the River Road property.

 In 1994, I answered a request to pioneer a Unity church in Eaton, NH, under the

 auspices of Unity Center for Spiritual Growth.
 What a joy!
 I was ordained as an interfaith

 minister in that church with my friends, family and congregants joining in the celebration.